Satcracker/Named-Entity-Recognition-Using-DistilBERT-HuggingFace/README.md

 # Dataset

 The notebook utilizes a structured NER dataset in CSV format.
 The dataset contains text along with entity annotations.
 The Entities column is pre-labeled with entity tags.

+# DistilBERT
+The DistilBERT model was proposed in the blog post Smaller, faster, cheaper, lighter: Introducing DistilBERT, a distilled version of BERT, and the paper DistilBERT, a distilled version of BERT: smaller, faster, cheaper and lighter.
+DistilBERT is a small, fast, cheap and light Transformer model trained by distilling BERT base.
+It has 40% less parameters than google-bert/bert-base-uncased, runs 60% faster while preserving over 95% of BERT’s performances as measured on the GLUE language understanding benchmark.